13th IIFA Awards

 In related events, IIFA Rocks, also known as the IIFA Music and Fashion Extravaganza took place on 8 June 2012 at the Esplanade Concert Hall.
 The event was hosted by Ayushmann Khurrana and Chitrangada Singh.
 During the event, all technical awards were presented to the winners.
 It was telecast on 1 & 7 July on popular Hindi Entertainment channel Star Plus.

-Zindagi Na Milegi Dobara led the ceremony with 14 nominations, followed by The Dirty Picture with 10 nominations and Rockstar with 9 nominations.
+The Dirty Picture led the ceremony with 10 nominations, followed by Zindagi Na Milegi Dobara with 9 nominations, Rockstar with 8 nominations, Bodyguard with 7 nominations, and 7 Khoon Maaf with 5 nominations.

 Zindagi Na Milegi Dobara won 9 awards, including Best Film, Best Director (for Zoya Akhtar) and Best Supporting Actor (for Farhan Akhtar), thus becoming the most-awarded film at the ceremony.

 Winners and nominees

 Following the IIFA Voting Weekend, which occurred from 31 March – 1 April 2012, the nominees, along with the winners of the technical awards were announced on 4 May 2012 on the IIFA website by Sabbas Joseph, director of Wizcraft International Entertainment.

 The winners will be announced during the main awards ceremony on 9 June 2012.
 The technical awards will be given to their respective winners during the IIFA Rocks on 8 June 2012.